 Many punters are unaware of the possible betting strategies within gambling, it is not just about betting on the winner of an event.
 There are so many different sectors within betting on particular events, you can literally bet on any circumstance.
 Betting strategies make betting more interesting and enjoyable.
-You may have heard of other betting strategies such as: Lay Betting, Ante Post Betting and Hedge Betting etc. This type of football prediction is fun as its different to the generic accumulator bet or win/lose/draw singles bets predictions.
+You may have heard of other betting strategies such as Lay Betting, Ante-Post Betting and Hedge Betting etc. This type of football prediction is fun as its different to the generic accumulator bet or win/lose/draw singles bets predictions.

 What is a Banker Bet?

-For those who haven’t heard of a Banker Bet before, a banker bet is a strategy where the bettor has to bet on 3 of more selections within their bet slip, you could argue this is similar to an accumulator bet.
-The reason it is called a ‘banker bet’ is because the banker bet is the bet you are most confident about winning, that is what the tern ‘banker’ refers to.
+For those who haven’t heard of a Banker Bet before, a banker bet is a strategy where the bettor has to bet on 3 or more selections within their bet slip, you could argue this is similar to an accumulator bet.
+The reason it is called a ‘banker bet’ is because the banker bet is the bet you are most confident about winning, that is what the term ‘banker’ refers to.
 It is understandable that even after a few reads, it is still hard to get your head around.
 Therefore maybe a few examples and more explanation might be a bit more beneficial and give you a better understanding.
 The banker bet, so the one particular bet that is the banker, must win in order for the whole banker bet to be successful.

 Bet365 Banker Bets are extremely popular amongst customers.
 Add 3 or more selections to your Bet365 betting slip and the Banker Bet option will become available.
-Some punters often have difficulty finding the banker bet option, so if this has happened to you, don’t worry, its common.
-The Banker Bet option can only be apparent in your Bet365 betslip, after the selections have been added.
+Some punters often have difficulty finding the banker bet option, so if this has happened to you, don’t worry, it’s common.
+The Banker Bet option can only be apparent in your Bet365 bet slip after the selections have been added.
 Therefore, you need to add the selections first before you can place it.

 On your betting slip, you may notice a drop-down menu.
 This allows you to alter the type of bet you are placing.
-Generically it is set to standard, so you need to chance that.
+Generically it is set to standard, so you need to change that.
 Click on the drop-down menu and reveal the other available choices.
 One of the options that is available will be “Banker”, this applies to the available bets in the slip.
 Select this option and your selections will be changed to the Banker Betting slip.